dumb0002/viro-geni/README.md

 ##### Mininet Errors
 To force Mininet to kill all controllers and hosts, you can run `sudo ./stop.sh` from inside `py/mininet` directory.

+##### GENI
+We need to export our Mininet VM image and use that across all our GENI nodes.